Disability Groups and the Means of Verification

 Be aware that certification requirements may be different from high school to college

 and from college to college.
-Please check with the Disabled Student Services program at
+Please check with the Disability Support Services program at

 the college you are considering.
 The following certification requirements apply at California